cvlab-stonybrook/SAMPath/README.md

 python main.py --config configs.CRAG --devices 1 --project sampath --name crag_run0
 ```
 Config files are located in the ```configs``` folder.
 Not the extension ```.py``` should not be included and the sub-folders should be linked by ```.```
+Pretrained SAM and HIPT models can be downloaded from their ogriginal repository: [SAM](https://github.com/facebookresearch/segment-anything#model-checkpoints) and [HIPT](https://github.com/mahmoodlab/HIPT#pre-reqs--installation).

 ## Contact
 If you have any questions or concerns, feel free to report issues or directly contact us (Jingwei Zhang <jingwezhang@cs.stonybrook.edu>).